 This advice was easy for me to follow.
 I had already ditched the bread and was eating organ meats weekly at this point.
-I was also a big fan of dairy and had been increasing my intake fat soluble vitamins.
+I was also a big fan of dairy and had been increasing my intake of fat-soluble vitamins.
 I also started taking fermented cod liver oil.

-But if there is one thing I’ve learned in the last few years about nutrition it is that sugar is no where near as bad as people claim.
+But if there is one thing I’ve learned in the last few years about nutrition it is that sugar is nowhere near as bad as people claim.
 It is not toxic.
-People looking for simple narratives to explain away everything from cancer to diabetes have jumped on the sugar is evil bandwagon.
+People looking for simple narratives to explain away everything from cancer to diabetes have jumped on the sugar is an evil bandwagon.
 It isn’t true.
-But I’m getting off topic here.
+But I’m getting off-topic here.
 For more information read In Defense of Sugar: The Sweet Truth about the Diet Industry’s Latest Evil by Joey Lott.

 Joey Lott wrote another book last year on improving dental health while eating sugar.